4.11 Inlet Controls

 Design of inlet controls is not limited to the examples shown within this text.
 Successful stormwater management plans will combine appropriate materials and designs specific to each site.

 Table 4.11-1 below is a guide to the inlet controls covered in this section, showing whether or not they are typically used in conjunction with various SMP practices.
-Green indicates that an inlet control would typically be used with an SMP; yellow indicates that the inlet control may be used with the associated SMP in certain circumstances; and red indicates that the inlet control would not typically be used with the associated SMP.
+Red indicates that an inlet control would typically be used with an SMP; yellow indicates that the inlet control may be used with the associated SMP in certain circumstances; and blue indicates that the inlet control would not typically be used with the associated SMP.
 An appropriate inlet control must be matched to the contributing drainage area and receiving SMP.

 Flow splitting devices are used to direct a fraction of runoff into an SMP while bypassing excess flows from larger events around the SMP into a bypass pipe or channel.
 The bypass typically connects to another SMP or to a receiving drainage system, depending on the design and management requirements.
 This type of inlet control can also serve as the positive overflow for the SMP.